-We’ve all played or seen the games – the Mario series is one of the most famous series in the entire world and the Mario Bros characters are no less famous.
+Everyone knows at least one of the Mario Bros characters – the Super Mario video game franchise is one of the most famous series in the entire world and the Mario Bros characters that have appeared in Super Mario World are no less famous.
 Being a pioneer of the gaming world, they’ve been seen on items around the world such as games, clothing, coffee tables, memorabilia, and now – amusement and theme parks.
-With his first appearance in Donkey Kong, Mario began shedding light in the world of gaming in 1981.
+With his first appearance in Donkey Kong (Mario vs Donkey Kong), Mario began shedding light in the world of gaming in 1981.
 Starring in the franchise owned by Nintendo, Mario has been seen in over 200 games since the launch of his character.

 Hailing from the Mushroom Kingdom, his goal during his adventures revolve around the wonderful Princess Peach – who’s kidnapped by Bowser.
 If you’ve ever played Super Mario, you’d know that you have to battle all sorts of creatures and use the surrounding ground to aid in your journey.
 Along with health mushrooms and Yoshi as your second set of legs, Mario’s brother Luigi helps assist him with his mission in saving Princess Peach.

-Of course, all of the Mario Bros characters characters like Bowser, Waluigi, Mario, Princess Peach, Daisy, and dozens more come together to race against each other in the infamous Mario Kart series.
+Of course, all super mario characters like Bowser, Waluigi (Featured in Mario Golf World Tour), Mario, Princess Peach, Daisy, and dozens more come together to race against each other in the infamous Mario Kart series.
 Although, there are other sports series featuring the clan including Mario Golf and Mario Tennis.
 Don’t forget about the wonderful role playing games like Paper Mario, and the RPG Super Mario that was released alongside the educational games Nintendo has released.

-You may be wondering, “but what’s Mario’s last name?”
+Since we are talking about Super Mario Brothers character names we should first address the name of the lead character.
+We all know who Mario is, but you may be wondering, “what’s Mario’s last name?”
 After all, he’s a highly-respected plumber – so people MUST know it right?
 Unfortunately, they hadn’t released his last name for decades.
 I know, I know – you must be thinking, “who trusts a plumber that doesn’t reveal his last name?
 He sooo wouldn’t get approved on Angie’s List!”
 However, after the 80’s, there was a rumour about his last night being “Mario”; yes, “Mario Mario”.
 Once denied, it hadn’t been brought up again until after the creator’s death in 2015 in which they confirmed his name was “Mario Mario”.
 It’s easy to remember if you’re trying to pass his name along via word of mouth to those with troubled toilets.

 Who’s His Hunky Brother?